Handling Web page with DB Tag Library:

 The

-directive is the prefix of the tags used as they'll be used the JSP.
-The choice of sql
+prefix attribute of the taglib directive is the prefix of the tags used as they'll be used the JSP.
+The choice of sql is arbitrary, meaning you can use another name if you like.

 Next we need to make the database driver classes available to the JSP.
 For Oracle, add the zip file /ora81/jdbc/lib/classes12.zip to the classpath.
 This completes the required configuration steps.